robert/robert.github.com/_posts/2020-02-08-pfab9-batch-vs-stream-processing.md

 1. Load a log line from the file (we'll start by assuming that each log line corresponds to a single message, although we'll see later that this is not always the case)
 2. Parse the line to pull out the name, date, time, and contents of the message
 3. Calculate some statistics about the message - how long is its body, roughly how long did it take to type, etc?
-4. Add these individual message statistics into aggregate statistics about the total number, average length, etc. of messages in the conversation
+4. Combine these individual message statistics into aggregate statistics about the total number, average length, etc. of messages in the conversation

 Adarsh has a choice to make for how he processes his log lines: *batch* or *streaming*?